Gardner Village is Celebrating 42 Years in Business in West Jordan, UT!

-Read on to learn about how Gardner Village went from being a single flour mill built in 1877 to a bustling shopping, dining and event destination with that mill listed on the National Historic Register.
+Read on to learn about how Gardner Village went from being a single flour mill built in 1877 to a bustling shopping, dining and event destination with that mill listed on the National Historic Register and a Utah Historic Site.

 Archibald Gardner and the Mill's Beginnings

 Archibald Gardner was a Scottish immigrant who was one of the original pioneer settlers in Utah back in 1847.
 In the 1850’s, Gardner and his family began establishing the roots of an industrious hub on the west side of the Jordan River.
 Logs were hauled by horse teams from the Bingham Canyon to build the first West Jordan flour mill in 1853.
 Over 20 years later, the original mill was moved and a larger mill was erected in its stead.
 Now home to Archibald’s Restaurant and CF Home Furniture & Design, this historic flour mill and its silo were the beginnings of what Gardner Village is today.

 Wanting to keep the history of the mill intact, historic aspects were intentionally left in place.
 For a trip back in time, take a walk through CF Home and Archibald’s Restaurant to see some remarkable artifacts.
 It’s no wonder the Gardner Mill landed itself on the National Register of Historic Places and received the 1987 Utah Heritage award for the most improved commercial building.